 Marketing Plan Definition

-Every business needs a marketing plan
+Every business needs an up-to-date marketing plan

-Prior to Developing a Marketing Plan
+Before Developing a Marketing Plan

 What Goes Into a Marketing Plan